theKIEgit/frameworks_and_languages_module/docs/assignment_report.md

 --------

 * Every week a writing workshop will be provided in sessions.
-  * We will as a group refine our writing for individual sections.
+  * We will as a group refine our writing for individual sections above.
 * Level of Expectation
   * Realistically; You are not a lead developer.
 You are not expected to write this to a true industry standard.
 You are trying to demonstrate to an external examiner your knowledge and understanding of these technologies.
 * Technical reports heavily used bullet points.
 You do not need to write in full english paragraphs all the time.